expo/router/README.md

 # Expo Router Preview

 This is a preview of the new router for React Native apps.
-It is currently in alpha and is not ready for production use.
+It is currently in beta and is not ready for production use.
 The repo also acts as an **RFC for the router**.
 Please open a discussion if you have any questions or feedback.

 - [Router](/packages/expo-router) - Current implementation.